jhpyle/docassemblecli/README.md

       --apikey APIKEY    docassemble API key
       --norestart        do not restart the docassemble server after installing package (only applicable in single-server environments)
+      --watch            watch the directory for changes and install changes when there is a change
       --force-restart    unconditionally restart the docassemble server after installing package
       --server SERVER    use a particular server from the .docassemblecli config